Time and Place: Tuesdays and Fridays,

 Exams.
 There will be a midterm exam in class on March 13, and a comprehensive final exam during finals week.
 There will also be an in-class quiz during the second week of class testing knowledge that is pre-requisite for this class.
 All exams are open-textbook and open-notes.
 Make-up tests or homework assignments will not be given except in case of an emergency.
 Students who know they are going to miss a test must notify me in advance.
 Special circumstances can be accommodated if I am notified about them in advance.

 Grading.
-The midterm will count for 20% of your final grade, the final for 25%, and the homework for 50%.
+The midterm will count for 30% of your final grade, the final for 35%, and the homework for 30%.
 The quiz during the second week of class will count for the remaining 5%.
 We will drop the lowest homework grade.

 Regrades: Any request to re-evaluate a grade must be made within one week of the return date of the homework or exam in question.
 You must explain why you think your grade should be changed in writing, and submit your request to me or a TA, together with the original problem solution.
 The second grade will remain.

 Final Grades: Final scores will correspond to the following letter grades: A/A-: 85-100; B+/B/B-: 75-85; C+/C/C-: 60-75; D+/D: 50-60

 Policy on Academic Integrity: You are allowed (and encouraged) to discuss homework problems with other members of the class, and to formulate ideas together.
 However, everyone must write up their assignments separately, and include the names of everyone you discussed the assignment with.
-You may not copy (or near-copy) a solution from another, or from resources other than the class notes or the class textbook.
+You may not copy (or near-copy) a solution from another, or use resources other than the class notes or the class textbook.
 Failure to write the solution to a homework completely on your own will be considered a breach of academic integrity, and may result in the final grade being reduced by a letter and a 0-grade for the homework for both parties.
 No collaboration is allowed during exams.